George Remus: Later life and legacy

 After his release from the institution in Lima, he was an informal tutor to another well-known Cincinnati lawyer, William Foster Hopkins, for a period of about six years.
 George Remus later moved to Covington, Kentucky (across the Ohio River from Cincinnati), where he lived modestly the next 20 years without incident.
 He married for a third and final time to his long-time secretary Blanche Watson.
 Remus ran a small contracting firm, Washington Contracting, until he suffered a stroke in August 1950.
 For the next two years, he lived in a boarding house in Covington in the care of a nurse.
-Remus died on January 20, 1952, at the age of 73.
+Remus died on January 20, 1952, at the age of 75.
 He is buried beside his third wife at Riverside Cemetery in Falmouth, Kentucky.

 Remus is sometimes credited as the direct inspiration for The Great Gatsby, though Gatsby might have been based on one of several figures such as Arnold Rothstein.

+In popular culture

 Remus was featured in the 2011 Ken Burns documentary Prohibition; texts written by Remus were read by Paul Giamatti.

-Remus has also been portrayed by Glenn Fleshler as a supporting character on HBO's Prohibition-era series Boardwalk Empire, beginning in its second season.
+Remus was portrayed by Glenn Fleshler on HBO's Prohibition-era series Boardwalk Empire, beginning in its second season.
 In this series, he is portrayed as having the quirk of referring to himself in the third person, which Remus was known to do.